nearform/nscale-workshop/ex2.md

 │   └── services.js
 ├── deployed.json
 ├── map.js
-├── system.js
-├── system.json
-└── timeline.json
+└── system.js
 ```

 1 directory, 6 files

-There are three files:
+There are two main files there:

 1. `system.js` is the _source of knowledge_ of a system managed by
    nscale.
 We will edit this shortly.
 2. `definitions/services.js` contains the definitions on how to build
    our containers.
 We will edit this shortly.
-3. `deployed.json` contains the currently deployed system, you should
-   not edit this file directly.
-4. `system.json` contains the system definition, all the containers and
-   how to build them, you should not edit this file directly.
-5. `timeline.json` contains all the events that happened in the system,
-    you should not edit this file directly.

 Preparing the Application
 -------------------------

 Containers should live in a git repository, this allows `nscale` to check
 out the repo and build the containers for us.

 Let's take the example we built in [exercise 1](https://github.com/nearform/nscale-workshop/blob/master/docker-intro.md), and place it in a git repository on github.